stegripe/rawon/README.md

 ```

 Features:
-- The first token becomes the primary bot for general commands
+- The first (order) token becomes the primary bot for general commands
 - Each bot handles music commands for users in its voice channel
 - Adaptive ordering - if the primary bot is not in a server, the next available bot takes over
 - Each bot requires its own Discord application